I am a 28 years old computer engineer, currently working at EUROCONTROL, the European Organisation for the Safety of Air Navigation.

 I directly lead and manage these initiatives:

-- gbdev, Home of the Game Boy development scene.
+- gbdev and gbadev.
+Home of the Game Boy and Game Boy Advance development scene.
 A community of retro-hardware enthusiasts.
-Maintaning and developing many projects, including curated collections of resources, documentation efforts, digital preservation and an open archive of homebrews.
+Maintaining and developing many projects, including curated collections of resources, documentation efforts, digital preservation and an open digital repository of homebrews.

 - Virgilio Data Science.
 A Machine Learning and Data Science online course.

 - emergenzeHack.
-Community civic hacking effort, supported by ActionAid, producing open data and open source tools to face emergencies and help the population during crisis (as the Covid19 outbreak or the 2016 central Italy earthquake).
+Community civic hacking effort, supported by ActionAid, producing open data and open source tools to face emergencies and help the population during crises (such as the Covid19 outbreak or the 2016 central Italy earthquake).